chenjunqian/goframedocs/docs/core-component/orm/chain-opts/transaction.md

-# ORM - Transaction Handling
+# ORM Chain Operation - Transaction Handling

 The `Model` object can also be created through the `TX` transaction interface.
 A `Model` object created through a transaction object functions the same as a `Model` object created through a `DB` database object, except that all operations of the former are based on transactions.
 After a transaction is committed or rolled back, the corresponding `Model` object can no longer be used; otherwise, an error will be returned.
 Since the `TX` interface cannot be reused, one transaction object corresponds to one transaction process only, which ends after `Commit` or `Rollback`.